Palau Wedding Traditions

 Ocheraol (First House Ceremony)

 Traditionally, both clans contribute labor and materials for constructing a new dwelling, with the ceremony marking its completion.
-Modern adaptations involve financial contributions toward apartment deposits or home loans, with 30% of couples using social media fundraising platforms.
+Modern adaptations involve financial contributions toward apartment deposits or home loans, with some couples using social media fundraising platforms.
 The event includes another feast and formal presentations of household items from extended family members.

 Cost Breakdown and Modern Adaptations